rokas93/exam/README.md

 **ReactJS** (CRA)\
 **Redux** for state management and API calls.\
-For form values validation used **formik** modul.\
+For form values validation used **formik** model.\
-Frond End side validation schema was build with **yup**.\
+Frond End side validation schema was built with **yup**.\
 For components styling was used **styled-components**.

 **More information about Front End**\
-We have user registration form used for new user creation.
+We have a user registration form used for new user creation.
 Created user displays in UI.
-Existing user can be deleted or updated.
+Existing users can be deleted or updated.

 ## Recap

-This project was good learning process for Back End and Front End implementation.
+This project was a good learning process for Back End and Front End implementation.